pypm/binder/syzygy/README.md

 * [Cybera](https://cybera.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fpypm%2Fquickstart&urlpath=tree%2Fquickstart%2Fsyzygy%2Fipypm-quickstart.ipynb) (via Google Authentication)
 * [PIMS](https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fpypm%2Fquickstart&urlpath=tree%2Fquickstart%2Fsyzygy%2Fipypm-quickstart.ipynb) (via Google Authentication)

+## Manual setup

 If the link fails to work for your site, or your jupyter hub is not listed:
-* Click on this link to the quickstart notebook on github [github link](https://github.com/pypm/quickstart/syzygy/ipypm-quickstart.ipynb)
+* Click on this link to the quickstart notebook: [github link](https://github.com/pypm/quickstart/syzygy/ipypm-quickstart.ipynb)
   * "right-click" on the "Raw" button to save the file on your computer ("Save link as...")
 * login to your jupyter hub
 * click on Upload - select the file